 Equinor in Algeria

 Equinor, then Statoil, entered Algeria in 2003 following the purchase of 50% of BP shares in the gas-condensate field In Amenas and 49% of BP shares in the dry gas field In Salah.
 These two deals were ratified by Algerian authorities in 2004 and we established our office in Algiers the same year.
-In 2005, we were awarded the Hassi Mouina exploration licence, which was later relinquished.
-In 2014 a new exploration licence, Timissit, was awarded to the Statoil/Shell consortium.
+In 2014, we were awarded the Timissit Permit Licence in the Illizi-Ghadames Basin in partnership with Shell.
+The Timissit licence represents an opportunity to build on Equinor’s position in Algeria with material exploration potential.
+Sonatrach is the operator with 70% equity while Equinor holds a 30% share.
+The licence located in southeast Algeria covers an area of 2,730 square kilometres.

 The In Salah dry gas project develops seven gas fields in the central Sahara area.
 Production capacity is 9 billion cubic metres per year.
 First gas was delivered in August 2004.
 Part of the gas is marketed in Europe on the basis of a long-term sales and purchase agreement.